William W. Belknap: Battle of Atlanta, Battle of Ezra Church, and March to the Sea

 On June 8, 1864, Col. Belknap and the veteran 15th Iowa Volunteer Infantry were transferred to the 4th Division, XVII Corps at Ackworth, Georgia.
 On July 22, 1864, at the Battle of Atlanta, Belknap served with distinction, fighting against the 45th Alabama Infantry.
 Belknap and his Iowa troops dug in and set up earthworks and a parapet around Bald Hill.
 The 45th Alabama infantry led by Confederate Col. Harris D. Lampley, assaulted the entrenched Union line two times but were repelled by massive Union gun power.
 On the second attempt, Lampley and his remaining men crossed over to the Union line for hand-to-hand combat.
 Lampley, who had been shot, cursed his men who had fallen or were retreating.
 In the midst of the fierce fighting the burly Belknap grabbed the wounded Lampley by the collar, spun him around to face the Confederate lines, and shouted, "Look at your men!
 They are dead!
 What are you cursing them for!?"
 Belknap took the wounded Lampley prisoner; he was held until his death on August 24.

-"The next day [July 23, 1864] I remember seeing Colonel Wm.
+William H. Chamberlain of the 81st Ohio Infantry Regiment later wrote: "The next day [July 23, 1864] I remember seeing Colonel Wm.
 W. Belknap of the 15th Iowa (afterward Brigadier-General and Secretary of War).
 He was a brawny, red-bearded giant in appearance, and it was told of him that he had captured a number of prisoners by pulling them over the breastworks by main force, so closely were the lines engaged."

 On July 28, 1864, at the Battle of Ezra Church, Belknap was in charge of the 15th Iowa Volunteer Infantry and the 32nd Ohio Volunteer Infantry, which reinforced Maj.
 Gen. Morgan Lewis Smith's XV Corps.
 On July 30, Belknap was promoted to brigadier general as commander of the 4th Division, XVII Corps, and participated in Major Gen. Sherman's operations in Georgia and the Carolinas.
 After Atlanta was taken by the Union Army, Belknap accompanied Maj.
 Gen. Sherman on his March to the Sea.
-Belknap was promoted to Brevet Major General on March 13, 1865, as a reward for his bravery in the Atlanta Campaign.
+Belknap was promoted to Brevet Major General of Volunteers on March 13, 1865, as a reward for his bravery in the Atlanta Campaign.
 Having declined a regular Army commission, on August 24, 1865, Belknap was mustered out of the U.S. Army.